bluenviron/mediamtx/README.md

 Furthermore, my main open source projects are being transferred to the [bluenviron organization](https://github.com/bluenviron), in order to allow the community to maintain and evolve the code regardless of my personal availability.

-In the next months, the repository name and the docker image name will be changed accordingly.
+In the next months, the repository name and the Docker image name will be changed accordingly.

 ## Table of contents